robenkleene/design-references/illustrator/tutorials/illustrator-gradient-art.md

 ## Tweak Design

 1. With the design selected, go to "Window > Stroke" and set the "Weight: `0.5`", and set the stroke color to white.
+2. The design looks better if the spline has even spacing, tweak the spine curve to even out the spacing.
+An easy way to do this is to switch to the "Anchor Point Tool" (`⇧C`)` and adjust the curve's point.

+## Gradient

+1. Add a gradient to the original curve (not the spine).
+Select it in the layers panel (click the circle to the right), then select "Window > Gradient", click the stroke once to select it, then click the gradient color well once to apply it.